Projects

 Creating Future Memory

-This project is designed to find and foster innovative methods for preserving digitally-mediated lived experience of 21st Century events.
-Using interventionist and action research research design, it addresses an urgent concern about regaining control of our future cultural histories.
+This critical data studies project is designed to find and foster innovative methods for thinking about how digitally-mediated lived experience is forgotten, preserved, or automated through data.
+Using interventionist modes of speculative futuremaking with participants in a range of activities, including the Museum of Random Memory, this project addresses an urgent concern about regaining control of our future cultural histories.

 Produsing Ethics for the digital (near) future